-The Basics of an Intervention
+The Basics of a Substance Abuse Intervention

-Essentially, a substance abuse intervention, an addiction sufferer can no longer claim ignorance of the need to start healing from their addiction.
-In fact, drug interventions are often highly successful in getting addicts to start pursuing addiction recovery in traditional or alternative rehab programs.
+After a substance abuse intervention, an addiction sufferer can no longer claim ignorance of the need to start healing from their addiction.
+In fact, drug interventions are often highly successful in getting addiction sufferers to start pursuing recovery in traditional or alternative rehab programs.

-Components of an Intervention
+Components of a Drug or Alcohol Intervention

 - Presenting the addict with the specific ways in which their addiction has caused harm to the addict and their loved ones